prettygood236/prettygood236.github.io/_posts/Data Structures and Algorithms/2022-03-12-range-query.md

 **Segment tree look in memory** <br/>

 ---
-Like [Heap](/data-structures-and-algorithms/tree.html#14-heap), the segment tree is also represented as an array. <br>
+Like [Heap](/data-structures-and-algorithms/tree.html#14-heap), the segment tree is also represented as an array. <br/>
 The difference here is, it is not a complete binary tree.
 It is rather a full binary tree (every node has 0 or 2 children) and all levels are filled except possibly the last level.
 Unlike Heap, the last level may have gaps between nodes.
 Below are the values in the segment tree array for the above diagram.

 ~~~